Alexandra Mousavizadeh

-Alexandra Mousavizadeh (born 18 Sept 1970) is a Danish economist and CEO of Evident.
-Prior to June 2022 she was a partner at Tortoise Media in London and creator of The Responsibility100 Index and The Global AI Index.
-She specializes in index creation, using data to build benchmarks that rank nations, companies and other entities on key social and technological issues.
-A former sovereign risk analyst at Moody's and co-head of country risk management at Morgan Stanley, she is also the Former CEO of Arc Ratings, and the Former Director of the Prosperity Index, a comprehensive ranking of the prosperity of more than 140 countries published annually by the London-based Legatum Institute.
+Alexandra Mousavizadeh (born 18 September 1970) is a Danish economist and CEO of Evident.
+She is the co-creator of The Evident AI Banking Index, the Evident AI Insurance Index, the Responsibility100 Index and the Global AI Index.

+She specializes in index creation, using data to build benchmarks that rank nations, companies and other entities on key economic and technological issues.
+Mousavizadeh is a recognized commentator on AI maturity, implementation, and strategy in financial services.

 Early life

-Mousavizadeh was born in Copenhagen to a Danish father, Steen Bream Vedel, and an English mother, Susanna Foster Dickson Vedel.
+Mousavizadeh was born in Copenhagen to a Danish father, Steen Vedel and an English mother, Susanna Foster Dickson Vedel.
 Her grandfather, Sir William Dickson was Marshal of the Royal Air Force and Chief of the Defence Staff and a Knight Commander of the British Empire; through him she is a direct descendant of Lord Nelson.